m0n0x41d/m0n0x41d/README.md

 ---

-Here are few simple web-dev projects in Go lang.
+Here are few simple web-dev projects in Go.

-[Photo-gallery](https://github.com/NaNameUz3r/photo-gallery) made during Jon Calhoun web-dev course.
+- [Photo-gallery](https://github.com/NaNameUz3r/photo-gallery) made during Jon Calhoun web-dev course.
-[Car-park](https://github.com/NaNameUz3r/car-park) is pretty awfull project.
+- [Car-park](https://github.com/NaNameUz3r/car-park) is pretty awfull project.
 This was my first experience of iterative development with constantly changing requirements with no initial specification at all.

 ---
 ### Social